 Fig. 7.
 Spatial distribution of Land Capability Classes (LCC) in the study area

 The soil pH indicates that all mapping units are strongly to moderately acidic.
 Surface soil pH ranges from 4.51 to 5.80, while subsurface pH varies from 4.55 to 5.98 (Table 1).
 The lowest surface pH was observed in Kottanad (4.51–4.67), indicating strongly acidic conditions, whereas Padivayal (5.50–5.80) exhibited comparatively less acidic surface soils.
-Similarly, aoil electrical conductivity (EC) values are very low (0.02–0.09 dS m⁻¹) in both surface and subsurface soils.
+Similarly, soil electrical conductivity (EC) values are very low (0.02–0.09 dS m⁻¹) in both surface and subsurface soils.
 Surface soil organic carbon (OC) varied from 1.08–2.81%, with the highest values recorded in Madakkimala (2.68–2.81%) and Padivayal (2.54–2.67%).
 While, Subsurface soil OC decreases markedly in most soil series, except in Madakkimala.
 The exchangeable sodium percentage (ESP) is uniformly low, ranging from 0.30 to 2.92%, which is well below the threshold for sodic soils (ESP >15%).
 The highest surface ESP was observed in Kottappadi (2.92%), while the lowest was recorded in Nedumbala (0.44%).
 The cation exchange capacity (CEC) varies from 6.69 to 17.72 cmol(p⁺) kg⁻¹ in the surface soils and 7.50 to 18.26 cmol(p⁺) kg⁻¹ in the subsurface soils.
 The highest CEC was recorded in Muttil, followed by Kottanad and Nedumbala.
 These findings align with previous research by Pragnya et al. (2023), Devdas et al. (2021).

 The acidic soil reaction observed in the mapping units is consistent with humid landscapes where intense weathering and leaching commonly lower soil pH, while the high organic carbon and low ESP values indicate limited sodicity risk and potentially favorable nutrient retention under appropriate management (Slessarev et al., 2016; Ramos et al., 2018; Oldfield et al., 2019).